Yahyakiani/Css_Notes/Psychology/Psychology Notes.md

   1.  **Neuroscience perspective** The approach  that views behavior from the perspective of the brain, the nervous system, and other biological functions.
   2.  **Psychodynamic perspective** The approach based on the view that behavior is motivated by unconscious inner forces over which the individual has little control.
-  3.  **Behavioral perspective** The approach that suggests that observable, measurable behavior should be the focus of study.
+  3.  **Behavioral perspective** The approach that suggests that observable, measurable behavior should be the focus of study.
   4.  **cognitive perspective** The approach that focuses on how people think, understand, and know about the world.
   5.   **Humanistic perspective** The approach that suggests that all individuals naturally strive to grow, develop, and be in control of their lives and behavior.